Pelham football dominates rescheduled playoff opener

 Defensively, the Pythons continued their season-long dominance, limiting Campbell to just 37 total yards for the game, with just one completed pass.

 “Our rushing game played very well, and we were able to gain the yardage and the first downs that we needed,” said Babaian.
-“And the defense stepped up and was able to make the stops it needed to make in critical situations.”
+“And the defense stepped up.”

 Pelham 35, Campbell 0